dragonlock2/OSRO/README.md

 OSRO is an ESP32-C3 powered WiFi-connected reflow oven controller designed for low cost and ease of use.
 Web UI is built on React JS for those aesthetics.

+Actual profile support with PID and autotuning is still WIP pending on me finding an oven to convert.

 ## Building

 1. Build the web UI.